awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-working-target.md

 You can associate one or more target networks \(subnets\) with a Client VPN endpoint\.

 The following rules apply:
 + The subnet must have a CIDR block with at least a /27 bitmask, for example 10\.0\.0\.0/27\.
-The subnet must also have at least 8 available IP addresses\.
+The subnet must also have at least 20 available IP addresses at all times\.
 + The subnet's CIDR block cannot overlap with the client CIDR range of the Client VPN endpoint\.
 + If you associate more than one subnet with a Client VPN endpoint, each subnet must be in a different Availability Zone\.
 We recommend that you associate at least two subnets to provide Availability Zone redundancy\.
 + If you specified a VPC when you created the Client VPN endpoint, the subnet must be in the same VPC\.
 If you haven't yet associated a VPC with the Client VPN endpoint, you can choose any subnet in any VPC\.